 Here, I am essentially going to focus on the main reason Chromium Picolinate is used as a supplement in the thriving health and fitness industry, where it is used to boost weight loss and anti aging, and increase energy levels.

 So here’s the deal, who doesn’t have blood sugar dips and troughs every now and then?
 And one of the main culprits is the hormonal changes that occur during the female monthly cycle when that sugar demon is released and we start craving with abandon refined carbohydrates and sugary treats.

 The good news is we really can’t help it, these cravings are real due to dips in the hormone serotonin, which happens during the premenstrual hormone fluctuations.
 This has the side effect of making us crave carbohydrates because these are the building blocks of that much needed serotonin.

 We really we shouldn’t punish ourselves too much by feeling out of control, guilty and even more depressed, but instead find other ways to deal with this problem at its root cause.
 This is where chromium picolinate may be really helpful to help keep sugar cravings under control.

 There is a solution to this – keeping blood sugar levels stable throughout the day by eating low G.I. foods little and often will go a long way to controlling sugar cravings.
 But this can be a problem for many of us (not just hormonal females) as our modern diet is littered with refined carbohydrates and other simple sugars.
 Combine this with not enough fiber and nutrients from fruits, vegetables and wholegrains and it can all end in a blood sugar disaster.

-Read here my list of fat burning foods that you can easily incorporate into your diet every day, and will help to keep blood sugar stable and kick start that fat burning process.
+Read this list of fat burning foods that you can easily incorporate into your diet every day, they will help to keep blood sugar stable, and kick start that fat burning process.